 - re-enter your SSH details

-As is mentioned on the initial welcome screen of the SSH connection to your RAIDBOXES BOX, your pre-installed WordPress directory is located in
+As mentioned in the welcome screen of the SSH connection to your Raidboxes Box , your pre-installed WordPress directory is located in

 In this directory, you don't have the appropriate permissions to init Git and